Household Hazardous Waste

 There are products in our homes that are highly toxic and extremely hazardous to the environment.
 These items cannot be recycled or disposed of in the landfill due to the risk of contamination of our drinking water, soil and air.
 There are options for the proper disposal or recycling of these materials.
 To find out what is considered hazardous materials, download "The Hawai'i Guide to Alternatives & Disposal of Household Hazardous Waste," published by the State of Hawai'i Dept. of Health.
 The State of Hawai‘i Dept of Health also has an Office of Hazard Evaluation & Emergency Response which lists various fact sheets on managing hazardous substances, pollutants or contaminants.
 For more information on electronic waste see our electronic waste page.

 For more information on proper disposal of hazardous waste from businesses (including farms), government agencies & non-profits please visit our Business Resources page.
-Additional information is available at the State of Hawai‘i Pollution Prevention & Waste Minimization website, click for a listing of Hazardous Materials Management companies (it is the "Haulers & Recyclers List" in the Hawai‘i Pollution Prevention Bulletins section).
-For fact sheets on disposal or clean ups of hazardous substances, pollutants or contaminants visit the State of Hawai‘i Dept of Health Office of Hazard Evaluation & Emergency Response.
+Additional information is available at the State of Hawai‘i DOH Hazardous Waste Section website, click for a listing of Hazardous Materials Management companies (it is the "Haulers & Recyclers List" or the "Permitted Used Oil Transporters/Processors" list about one third down the page).
+For fact sheets on disposal or clean ups of hazardous substances, pollutants or contaminants visit the State of Hawai‘i Department of Health Office of Hazard Evaluation & Emergency Response.

 Businesses, Government agencies, non-profits & Residents